2MuchLag4you/ssh_honeypot/README.md

 - [x] Add support for only specifying a specific password. ( Support any username that gives the password )
 - [ ] Support multiple usernames (in validation)
 - [ ] Support multiple passwords (in validation)
+- [ ] Add a correct way to stop the webserver thread
+- [ ] Check command logging, it still receives \r

 **Usage**
 - [x] Allow change of motd banner